Ao Sane Beach - One of Phuket's Gems

 You might not have heard of Ao Sane beach.
 I know people who live here who don't know it, or they have heard of it, but have never been, or don't know how to get there!
-Ao Sane beach is still a small, quiet beach and when I visited last weekend (September 9th 2018), I felt like I'd gone back in time.
-First time I went to Ao Sane was 2006 and it's really not changed since then!
+Ao Sane beach is still a small, quiet beach and when I visited in September 2018, I felt like I'd gone back in time.
+First time I went to Ao Sane was 2006 and it's really not changed since then, although Phuket tourist numbers have increased a lot!
 The southwest corner of Phuket makes for a nice drive in a car or on a moped, there's plenty to see in this area such as the Big Buddha, Karon Viewpoint, Phromthep Cape and plenty more - see A Tour of South Phuket.
 The roads are quiet here and the scenery is great even if the area is a lot more developed than it used to be.

 There's space for lots of mopeds, but not so many cars.
 And I saw a couple of signs saying they will fine you and remove your vehicle if you block the road, so I guess there has been an issue in the past!
 You could also just park at Naiharn, where there is more parking space, and walk about 1 kilometer from there to Ao Sane.